What's Your Fantasy

-"What's Your Fantasy" is the debut single by American rapper Ludacris from his independently released debut album Incognegro and his first major label studio album Back for the First Time.
-As a single, it was released on September 12, 2000, via Disturbing tha Peace/Def Jam South.
+"What's Your Fantasy" is a song by American rapper Ludacris from his independently released debut album Incognegro and his first major label studio album, Back for the First Time.
+It was released as his debut single on August 15, 2000, via Disturbing tha Peace and Def Jam South.
 Produced by Shondrae "Bangladesh" Crawford, it features guest appearance from fellow DTP signee Shawnna.
 The song is focused around the narration of explicit sexual fantasies.
 In addition to discussion of sexual intercourse and fellatio, Ludacris hints at cunnilingus and role-playing in the song.

-The song peaked at #21 on the Billboard Hot 100, at #19 on the Official Singles Chart Top 100, and was certified Platinum by the Recording Industry Association of America.
-It was included in the soundtrack album for Jesse Dylan's 2001 stoner comedy film How High.
-In 2008, the song was ranked number 58 on VH1's 100 Greatest Hip-Hop Songs.
+The song peaked at number 21 on the US Billboard Hot 100 and number 19 on the UK Singles Chart.
+It was certified platinum by the Recording Industry Association of America (RIAA).
+In 2008, the song was ranked number 58 on VH1's "100 Greatest Hip-Hop Songs" list.